daltondo/Sumerian-network-graph-data/README.md

 # How are edges weighed?
 Currently, edges have no weight assigned to them.
 In the future, we will decide how to weigh edges.

+# TODO
+- Handle multiple transactions in a text
+- Handle texts that have 4 or more people in the transaction